 - When someone adds you as a follower.

 - When you click Start following or Follow.

 Keyboard shortcut to open a modal window

 Do you want to see details of the task or subtask directly from the notification center?
-Use a keyboard shortcut to open modal the window with a discussion and other details.
+Use the keyboard shortcut to open the modal window with a discussion and other details.

 Place the mouse over a notification and click Q. Open a modal window with task or subtask detail.
 There you can add comments, and attachments, change the due date, solver, etc.

 Go to the bell icon and click All.

 The following page offers many filters for notifications.
 So you can check the last completed sub/tasks, changed due dates, or deleted tasks via By types…

 Use filters when you are looking for particular activities:

 - By types…